-An examination of selected major works of prose, theatre and poetry within the context of social and political change.
+An examination of selected major works of prose, theatre and poetry of the 20th centruy, within the context of social and political change.

 FRE 414 Romanticism (H/AS/WI)

 Analysis of the ideas, techniques and major contributions of the literary leaders of the Romantic movement.